my-github-alt/splitcsv/README.md

 This script splits the given CSV-file evenly into a given count of parts.

 Be aware!
-    It is assumed that the original CSV-file has headers.
     Can't split up the CSV-file if number of splits are larger than available rows.
     If split results into an uneven split, rows (multiple) can be discarded.